Retired wrestler says GOP Gov. Phil Bryant cut welfare funding to nonprofit because of Democratic support - NewsBreak

 U.S. Magistrate Judge Keith Ball dismissed the U.S. Department of Justice’s initial complaint against Teddy DiBiase in 2021, after his lawyers successfully argued that the complaint failed to allege a crime, and allowed the government to enter an amended complaint in August.
 Teddy DiBiase argues that he completed the work the nonprofits paid him to conduct, therefore earning the money legally.

-Teddy DiBiase Jr.’s allegation against Bryant adds to claims that the former governor used his power to influence welfare spending, not just to benefit political allies, but to punish a Republican opponent.
+Teddy DiBiase Jr.’s allegation against Bryant adds to claims that the former governor used his power to influence welfare spending, not just to benefit political allies, but to punish a Democratic opponent.

 Officials have not charged Bryant civilly or criminally.